k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/11_swagger.md

 <img src="images/swagger_LU.png" alt="drawing"/>

-For the project's custom web services, the verb methods are set via the implementation.
+For the project's custom-built web services, the verb methods are set via the implementation.